-COLUMBUS, Ohio — The Franklin County Sheriff’s Office released dramatic body camera footage capturing the moment a suspect opened fire on two Mifflin Township police officers during a traffic stop, leaving both officers wounded and the suspect still on the run, WBNS reported.
+COLUMBUS, Ohio — The Franklin County Sheriff’s Office released dramatic body camera footage capturing the moment a suspect opened fire on two Mifflin Township police officers during a traffic stop, leaving both officers wounded, WBNS reported.

 According to Franklin County Sheriff Dallas Baldwin, the May 28 incident began when Mifflin Township officers conducted a traffic stop and were speaking with the driver.
 About four minutes into the stop, the passenger, identified as Daveonte Dixon, fled on foot.